Hidden Drawbacks

 Your Final Verdict on Hotel Loyalty

 So, are hotel loyalty programs worth it?
 The honest answer: it depends.
-The real benefit is simple—turning unavoidable travel spending into upgrades, free nights, and late checkouts.
-For frequent travelers loyal to one brand, perks compound fast (like leveling up in a video game).
-For occasional guests, blackout dates and point expirations can frustrate.
+The real benefit is simple, you’re turning unavoidable travel spending into upgrades, free nights, and late checkouts.
+For frequent travelers loyal to one brand, perks compound fast.
+It’s like leveling up in a video game.
+For occasional guests, though?
+Blackout dates and point expirations can be frustrating.

 Use this quick snapshot to see where you land: